 Government decides to resume domestic and international flights starting August 17

-The government on Monday 20 July 2020 announced the resumption of international and domestic flights beginning August 17, 2020.
+The government announced the resumption of international and domestic flights reopen 17 August 2020.
 The flights have remained suspended for over four months now in the wake of the Covid-19 pandemic.
 All flights will be operated by following special health and safety protocols.

 The Tourism Civil Aviation Ministry will develop protocols and other required measures for the incoming flights.
 For domestic flights, health and safety protocols have already been developed.